cckssr/openbis-fork/docs/software-developer-documentation/development-environment/installation-and-configuration-guide.md

 The project does not uses modules yet.
 Add '--add-opens' statements manually when launching the tests as shown below.
 !["IntelliJ Configuration 3"](../../readme/intellij-config-3.png "IntelliJ Configuration 3")

-## Development of NG UI
+## Development of Admin UI

 1. Generate openBIS JS bundle by running in command line
     1. cd /<OPENBIS_PROJECT_ROOT>/api-openbis-javascript
     2. ./gradlew :bundleOpenbisStaticResources
-2. Start openBIS in your chosen IDE (NG UI assumes it will run
+2. Start openBIS in your chosen IDE (Admin UI assumes it will run
    at: http://localhost:8888/openbis-test/):
     1. run openBISDevelopementEnvironmentASPrepare gradle task
     2. run openBISDevelopementEnvironmentASStart gradle task